-Whether you’ve just started your Google Analytics jouney with Google Analytics 4 or you’re switching over from Universal Analytics, you’ll find a helpful guide in this article about how to view your landing page data, and how to use it to improve your website.
+Whether you’ve just started your Google Analytics journey with Google Analytics 4 or you switched over from the previous version, you’ll find a helpful guide in this article about how to view your landing page data, and how to use it to improve your website.

 Let’s get started.

 A landing page in Google Analytics is the page a user first sees (or “lands” on) when visiting your website.
 For example, if you found this article you’re reading right now on Google and clicked on it there, this page is your landing page on our website.

 A landing page is the first page a user sees no matter where he or she clicked from, whether it’s from Google search results, a link in an email, a link on another website, on social media, or anywhere else.

 In Google Analytics 4, there are two options for creating and viewing a landing pages report.
 Google has a standard one they’ve created that you can just view and use as you like, or you can build a custom landing pages report with all the metrics you decide you want.

 Option 1: Use Google’s Pre-Made Landing Pages Report

 To find the Google Analytics 4 landing pages report, navigate to the Reports tab, then Engagement » Landing page: